docusign/extension-app-data-io-and-verification-reference-implementation/README.md

   }
   ```

-- [Postal address verification](https://developers.docusign.com/extension-apps/extension-app-reference/extension-contracts/postal-address-verification#request/) There are two actions required by the postal address data verification extension contract.
+- [Postal address verification](https://developers.docusign.com/extension-apps/extension-app-reference/extension-contracts/postal-address-verification#request/) The postal address data verification extension contract requires two actions:

-  - Verify.Version1.PostalAddress: This action will return the verified address with a successful response if the request body exactly matches an entry in the sample database.
+  - `Verify.Version1.PostalAddress`: This action will return the verified address with a successful response if the request body exactly matches an entry in the sample database.

     Example JSON request body:

-    **Note:** "street2" is an optional parameter.

     ```
     {